 More than all the pages on TV Tropes!Guess How Much I Love You

 is a best-selling series of picture books written by Sam McBratney and illustrated by Anita Jeram.
-The stories focus on the adventures of two hares in a meadow, Little Nutbrown Hare and his father, Big Nutbrown Hare.
+The stories focus on the adventures of two hares in a meadow, Little Nutbrown Hare and Big Nutbrown Hare (who is addressed as his being his father in the TV series only).
 The original book in the series was first published in the mid 90s, and its success led to a number of follow-ups in the late 2000s.
 The original book has also been released in a number of formats, including pop-up, sweetheart edition and baby book.
 The stories have also been adapted for children's theatre, as well as animated storybooks.